googleinterns/apigee-java-callouts/baseclass-samples/java-callouts-baseclass-sample-hello/README.md

 ## Further Details

-The name Alice is taken from the `"name"` query parameter.
+The name `Alice` is taken from the `"name"` query parameter.
 You can change this in `invoke.sh` to something else or even remove the query parameter entirely.
 Inside the proxy properties fields the value for `"name"` is actually `{request.queryparam.name}` which is a flow variable reference that our callout is able to resolve.

 The other property we have is the `"message"` which contains `Happy Birthday`.
-You can change this as well to modify the response.
+You can change this in `apiproxy/policies/java-callouts-baseclass-sample-hello.xml` to modify the response.

 ## License Copyright 2020 Google LLC